arduino/arduino-ide/BUILDING.md

    ```

 ## Notes for Windows contributors
-In case the build does not succeded it's possible that you have to install Microsoft Visual C++ (MSVC) compiler toolset.
-You can download it from the Visual Studio [downloads page](https://visualstudio.microsoft.com/downloads/#other) selecting Build Tools for Visual Studio 20XX.
-Then you have to install Desktop development with C++.
+Windows requires Microsoft Visual C++ (MSVC) compiler toolset to be installed on your development machine.
+In case it's not already present, it can be downloaded from the Visual Studio [downloads page](https://visualstudio.microsoft.com/downloads/#other) selecting Build Tools for Visual Studio 20XX.
+It is important to enable Desktop development with C++ workload during the installation procedure.

 ## Notes for macOS contributors